New York Yankees appearance policy: Impact

 The Yankees' appearance policy has also led to clashes between management and players who refuse to conform to Steinbrenner's standards.
 In April 1977, Dock Ellis was traded to the Oakland Athletics after he wore an earring while on the pitchers' mound.
 Six years later, when Goose Gossage was reminded that mustaches were the only facial hair allowed, he shaved only the chin of his beard, thus creating the exaggerated mustache that became synonymous with the pitcher.
 Lou Piniella, meanwhile, once challenged the rule during spring training in Fort Lauderdale, citing that Jesus had long hair.
-Steinbrenner responded to this critique by pointing at a nearby swimming pool and saying, "If you can walk on water, you can wear your hair any way you want."
+Steinbrenner responded by pointing at a nearby swimming pool and saying: "If you can walk on water, you can wear your hair any way you want."
 One of the strongest moments of dissent came during the 1991 New York Yankees season, when Don Mattingly was fined and removed from the starting lineup for refusing to cut his hair.
 The next day, the team agreed to allow Mattingly back into the lineup for their game against the Chicago White Sox, and he told reporters that he would likely cut his hair soon of his own accord.
-The incident was parodied in the Simpsons episode "Homer at the Bat", which aired February 1992, in which Mattingly clashes with Mr. Burns over the length of his sideburns, which only Mr. Burns could see.
+The incident was parodied in the Simpsons episode "Homer at the Bat", which aired February 1992, in which Mattingly (who guest-voices himself) was benched after clashing with Mr. Burns over the length of his sideburns, which only Mr. Burns could see; this eventually results in his expulsion from the team, after which Mattingly mutters "I still like [Burns] better than Steinbrenner".
 Although the episode aired after Stump Merrill benched Mattingly, the Simpsons showrunners said that the sideburns storyline was recorded beforehand, and that the storyline was based on Al Jean's grandfather, who held his own strict appearance policy.